artndev/simply-race/README.md

 <hr>

 <h2>What is this?</h2>
-An open-source bot for the Telegram.
+An open-source Unity project.
-It's high quality managment of random pictures.
-The Randomity can entertain your group's members with funny photos on different topics.
+It's a good example for creating a game.
+The Simply-Race contains a lot of interesting things.

 <h2>Features</h2>
 The Randomity has: